Kilmore East

-Kilmore East was occupied for European use by John Green, a neighboring pastoralist on the Kilmore Plains, when the best of Green’s squatting property was purchased from beneath his feet by William Rutledge in 1841.
-Green’s head station was built 400 metres SSE of what became the Kilmore East Railway Station.
+Kilmore East was settled by John Green, a neighboring pastoralist on the Kilmore Plains.
+He was a squatter, and William Rutledge purchased the best area occupied by Green in 1841.
+Green's head station was built 400 metres SSE of what became the Kilmore East Railway Station.

 Kilmore East railway and telegraph station was established in 1872 to serve Kilmore.